Get Started with Rust and MongoDB

 loaded_movieis of type

 Movieon the left-hand side, rather than just allowing the rust compiler to derive that information for me.
-An alternative is to use the
+An alternative is to use the notation on the

 from_bsoncall, explicitly calling